 - Gary Busey in Drop Zone intends to steal all his former colleagues' names and undercover assignments in order to sell them to a drug lord.

 - James Munroe in The Expendables wants to usurp a Banana Republic and turn it into a narco-state.

 - Licence to Kill has Killifer, the DEA agent in charge of helping Felix Leiter and James Bond arrest Big Bad druglord Sanchez, who accepts a bribe of two million dollars to help him escape custody and get the name of the agents that arrested him so he can kill them in revenge, which sets up the whole plot.
-Bond eventually feeds Killifer to a bunch of sharks Leiter's leg was fed to.
+Bond eventually feeds Killifer to the same bunch of sharks Leiter's leg was fed to.

 - Witness: The murder of the undercover cop witnessed by Amish boy Samuel turns out to have been perpetrated by corrupt narcotics agents who are determined to keep the 22 million dollars they made from a drug deal a secret.
 The Police Chief is also in on this.

 - At the end of Graceland's second season, Paige Arkin, the house's resident DEA agent, betrays Mike in revenge for his allowing a prostitute to die as part of an op.

 - In Snowfall, DEA Agent Lorena is so obsessed with bringing down the Villanueva cartel that she tries to sabotage a CIA operation and nearly starts an ugly gang war.
 This eventually bites her in the ass when she bullies her way into Teddy's CIA operation; Teddy's partner El Oso was one of her favorite targets for harassment, and when he sees her in one of his warehouses, he panics and shoots her dead.